apollo-elements/apollo-elements/docs/guides/getting-started/codegen/typed-document-node.md

   import { useQuery } from '@apollo-elements/haunted';
   import { TypedQuery } from './Typed.query.graphql';

-  // Bonus: Haunted will infer the function argument type, so no need for type arguments.

   function TypedQueryElement() {
     const { data } = useQuery(TypedQuery);